Lighthouses on the Internet: A Researcher's Guide

 in PDF format.
 Click on any of the Coast Guard Districts

 shown on the map to download the list for that area.

 - For Canada, the List

 of Lights, Buoys, and Fog Signals, published in four volumes

-by Fisheries and Oceans Canada, can be downloaded in Adobe PDF or Microsoft
+by Fisheries and Oceans Canada and posted in a large number of short sections, can be downloaded in PDF or viewed online.

 - The British Admiralty List of Lights (ALL) is a traditional